 An angle of elevation is measured from the horizontal going upward.
 The horizontal is usually the ground, street, floor, or any other flat object.
 Even though the ground isn't perfectly flat or horizontal, you determine the measurements with the assumption that it is.
 In trig, you have to consider the optimal situation — focus on the big picture, rather than on the imperfections.

 An angle of depression is measured from the horizontal going downward.
-In this case, the horizontal is, for example, an airplane’s flight path or a person’s line of sight while standing on a mountaintop.
+For these angles, the horizontal is, for example, an airplane's flight path or a person's line of sight while standing on a mountaintop.
 The angle is formed when a person on that plane or mountaintop looks at an object on the ground (or on a path parallel to the ground).
-Refer to the figure for a sample angle of depression.